ICCB-Cologne/medicc2/README.md

 Due to dependencies we recommend using Python version 3.7-3.9.

 ## Installation via conda (recommended)
+It is best to use a dedicated conda environment for your MEDICC2 installation with `conda create -n medicc_env python==3.9`.

-MEDICC2 can be installed via `conda install -c bioconda -c conda-forge medicc2`.
+After activating the environment with `conda activate medicc_env` you can install MEDICC2 via `conda install -c bioconda -c conda-forge medicc2`.conda

 ## Installation via pip
 As MEDICC2 relies on OpenFST version 1.8.1 which is not packaged on PyPi you have to first install it using conda with `conda install -c conda-forge openfst=1.8.1`.
 Next you can install MEDICC2 via `pip install medicc2`.